AumPatel2208/Asteroids_OpenGL/README.md

 - created H and CPP, Windows glitched on opening downloads folder, image should be downloaded

-At first I tried to have one power up class that works for all powerups with only a variable that would define what power up it is.
-However, I could not figure out how I would go about doing that within this engine as when OnObjectRemoved is called I can not access any PowerUp methods but only the GameObject methods, so I have to stick with the RTTI created to do that, and the only way to initialise the GameObjectType is by creating a new class to do it.
-I think this lead to unnecessary duplication of code.
-EG. there is no difference between BulletPowerUp and CircleBulletPowerUp in their code (other than the GameObjectType), but only on what assets are put on them and what 'toggleShot' method is called OnObjectRemoved (which all happens outside the two power up methods and inside the Asteroids method).
-This is mainly an issue with how the Engine is designed.
-I found ways around it, but I feel there is a more code-efficient way of going about distinguishing small differences between 2 things inside of one object rather than having to create 2.

 ////////////////////////////////////////////////////////////////
 - I decided to make a power up the allows the spaceship to shoot three bullets at once.